AGRINFO AGRINFO logo

 Timeline

-The ban on BPA marks a major change from traditional practices used for decades in making food contact materials, especially in metal packaging coatings.
-Given the widespread use of BPA-based products in the EU, transitioning away from BPA will require careful planning to prevent supply chain disruptions.
+Because BPA-based products are widely used, transitioning away from BPA will require careful planning to prevent supply chain disruptions.
 Many businesses have already started adapting to BPA-free manufacturing processes in response to demand.
-The Commission’s proposed transition periods aim to take into account the challenge of finding alternative solutions.
+The transition periods included in this Regulation are intended to provide operators the time to develop alternative solutions.

 Recommended Actions

-All suppliers of packaged foods to the EU market (and particularly of fruit, vegetable, and fish products) are recommended to alert their packaging suppliers to the proposed EU ban of BPA, and evaluate strategies for a transition away from the use of BPA.
+All suppliers of packaged foods to the EU market (particularly of fruit, vegetable, and fish products) should alert their packaging suppliers to the new rules, and evaluate strategies to transition away from the use of BPA.
+From the relevant dates (see Timeline), a declaration of compliance will have to accompany food contact materials and articles at all stages of the supply chain.

 Background